NBA Finals television ratings

-The 2019 NBA Finals between the Golden State Warriors and the Toronto Raptors had a drop in American viewership.
+The 2019 NBA Finals between the Golden State Warriors and the Toronto Raptors had a drop in American viewership however combined North American viewership.
 Analysts cited the presence of a Canadian team (Canadian viewership does not count towards U.S. Nielsen ratings, leading to only one U.S. home market being reflected in viewership), as a factor in the drop.
 At the same time, the presence of the Toronto Raptors in the NBA Finals boosted Canadian viewership to record levels.

-For the 2020 NBA Finals, the ratings dropped to a historic low, with one of the games drawing only 5.9 million viewers.
+For the 2020 NBA Finals, the ratings dropped to a historic low, with one of the games drawing only 5.1 million viewers.
 The average viewers figure over 6 games was 7.5 million, which is a 51% decline from the previous year.
-Some have claimed this was due to the players' political activism; others have claimed this was due to the finals being played out of season caused by the COVID-19 pandemic even though more audience stayed at home, as other sports such as the NHL playoffs and the MLB playoffs also showed a significant decline in ratings.
+Some have claimed this was due to the players' political activism; others have claimed this was due to the finals being played out of season caused by the COVID-19 pandemic, as other sports such as the NHL playoffs and the MLB playoffs also showed a significant decline in ratings.